cesarlgm/personal_web/content/work-in-progress/smk-indonesia/index.md

 ---
-title: "Improving the Ling Between Vocational Schools and Industry: Evaluation of Teacher Training in Indonesia"
+title: "Improving the Link Between Vocational Schools and Industry: Evaluation of Teacher Training in Indonesia"
 date: 2019-07-12
 math: true